riyaarora65/TodoCRUDApI/readme.md

+**Basic CRUD TODOAPI API Using NODE and EXPRESS and using POSTGRES DATABASE**

 This Project is about creating a web server in node using express and using Postgress as a database.
 We will be using docker to install Postgres and PGAdmin.

 1) Installing Postgress Database and PGAdmin Instance through Docker